KYC Request Submission workflow

 Testing

-You can use the simulation API to simulate the KYC Request to expired, successful and rejected states.
-A rejection in the simulation mode returns a fixed set of errors.
-Refer
+You can use the Simulate a KYC Request API to simulate the KYC Request to expired, successful and rejected states.